gurgeous/vscode-ruby/readme.md

 ## Linters
 ### Available Linter hooks
-You will need to install the ruby gem for each of these for linting to work (except ruby -wc of course)
+You will need to install the ruby gem for each of these for linting to work

-* ruby -wc
 * rubocop
-* ruby-lint
 * reek
 * fasterer
-* debride

 Enable each one in your workspace or user settings: